Common Law Marriage

 Colorado is one of a handful of states which recognizes the legal concept of “common law marriage.”
 Unlike the traditional marriage, with the formality of a ceremony and filing of a marriage license, a common law marriage is based on the intentions and conduct of the parties.
 Like a traditional marriage, when it comes time to end the common law marriage, the same rights, laws, rules and procedures apply.
 However, with this type of marriage, there comes additional facets of the litigation, with the first step being either proving or disproving the existence of the marriage.
 The Denver divorce attorneys at Plog & Stein, P.C. have decades of combined experience advocating for clients in dissolution of marriage cases, including those tied into common law.

 Common law marriage is a concept often misunderstood by the general public.
 People often presume that just because they lived together for a long time or shared joint financial accounts that they are married.
 Sometimes they believe they are married because they filed taxes together, when in fact joint tax returns are just one item of potential evidence which might be used to prove a common law marriage, but does not automatically create one.
 In some cases people who believe they might be married are not.
 If there are children, they can certainly use the court to system to deal with child support and custody issues.
 However, property issues will be out of the divorce/family law realm, though there may be remedies available in a traditional case.

-At Plog & Stein, we understand how important it is to our clients to go through the divorce process knowing they have quality, caring representation.
+At Plog & Stein, P.C., we understand how important it is to our clients to go through the divorce process knowing they have quality, caring representation.
 Let us put our negotiation and litigation skills to work for you when the time comes to deal with your divorce, custody, or child support matter.
-Denver residents, contact us online, or call us today at (303) 781-0322 to set up an appointment regarding your common law divorce.
+Contact us through our online contact form, or call us today at (303) 781-0322 to set up an appointment regarding your common law divorce.